nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">
 :warning: **Warning:**<br>

-1. Use the `archive` feature to save a copy of the data file if you intend to keep it as the deleted files cannot be recovered.
+1. Use the `archive` feature to save a copy of the data file if you intend to keep it as the deleted files cannot be recovered.<br>
 2. This feature cannot be reversed using `undo`.

 </div>